compilit/compilit-spring-mediator/README.md

 All components which a user of the API can to interact with:

 ### Command-related

 - <b>Command:</b> a writing operation which is handled by a single handler.
 It provides a return value option to return an Id of a created entity for example.
-Or you could return a "Result".
+Or you could return a <a href="https://github.com/solidcoding-org/solidcoding-results">Result</a>.
 This return value should never be filled by a reading operation.
 - <b>CommandHandler:</b> the handler for a specific Command.
 - <b>CommandDispatcher:</b> the main interactor for dispatching Commands.

 ### Query-related

 - <b>Query:</b> a reading operation which is handled by a single handler.
 - <b>QueryHandler:</b> the handler for a specific Query.
 - <b>QueryDispatcher:</b> the main interactor for dispatching Queries.

 ### Event-related

-- <b>Event:</b> something that has happened which other operations can subscribe to.
-Can be handled by multiple EventHandlers.
+- <b>Event:</b> something that has happened which other operations (EventHandlers) can subscribe to.
+Can be handled by multiple
+  EventHandlers.
 - <b>EventHandler:</b> the handler for a specific Event.
 - <b>EventEmitter:</b> the main interactor for emitting Events.